TOP

 Contact Us

-04 Nights A'Famosa Malacca Kuala Lumpur Tour Day 01: Arrival - Kuala Lumpur Upon arrival at Kuala Lumpur Airport, transfer to A'Famosa Included visit to Old West Cowboy Town with Carnival show Overnight: 01 unit x 4-bedroom Pool . .
+04 Nights AFamosa Malacca Kuala Lumpur Tour Day 01: Arrival Kuala Lumpur Upon arrival at Kuala Lumpur Airport, transfer to AFamosa.
+Included a visit to Old West Cowboy Town with a carnival show.
+Overnight: 01 unit . .

 Country: Malaysia